nitobuendia/oura-custom-component/README.md

 The attributes will contain the daily data for the selected days and monitored variables.

-The readiness sensor supports all the following monitored attributes:
+This sensor supports all the following monitored attributes:

 - `class_5_min`
 - `score`